People

 After graduating from Washington State University with a Bachelor of Science in Neuroscience, Alan completed his PhD in Neurobiology at Harvard University.
 There, he worked with Michael Do to investigate the biophysical properties of melanopsin-expressing retinal ganglion cells.
 He then completed postdoctoral training with Christopher Harvey and David Ginty at Harvard Medical School, where he used mouse genetic tools to evaluate the contributions of low-threshold mechanoreceptors to the cortical representation of touch.
 In his spare time, Alan enjoys honing his photography skills as well as outdoor activities like hiking, kayaking, and skiing.

-Katie Greenhut, Research Specialist
+Katie Greenhut, Lab Manager & Research Specialist

 k.a.greenhut@emory.edu